Orientation (vector space): On a line

+An oriented plane can be defined by a pseudovector.

 Alternate viewpoints

 Multilinear algebra

 For any n-dimensional real vector space V we can form the kth-exterior power of V, denoted ΛkV.
 This is a real vector space of dimension $\tbinom{n}{k}$.
 The vector space ΛnV (called the top exterior power) therefore has dimension 1.
 That is, ΛnV is just a real line.
 There is no a priori choice of which direction on this line is positive.
 An orientation is just such a choice.
 Any nonzero linear form ω on ΛnV determines an orientation of V by declaring that x is in the positive direction when ω(x) > 0.
 To connect with the basis point of view we say that the positively-oriented bases are those on which ω evaluates to a positive number (since ω is an n-form we can evaluate it on an ordered set of n vectors, giving an element of R).
 The form ω is called an orientation form.
 If {ei} is a privileged basis for V and {ei∗} is the dual basis, then the orientation form giving the standard orientation is e_{1}^{∗} ∧ e_{2}^{∗} ∧ … ∧ e_{n}^{∗}.

 The connection of this with the determinant point of view is: the determinant of an endomorphism $T : V \to V$ can be interpreted as the induced action on the top exterior power.